gkazan/ZAWA/FAQ.md

 Locate your minecraft directory, find the config folder, and ZAWA's files will be there in their own folder: **ZooAndWildAnimalsRebuilt1.12.2-VERSION**.
 Every new version of ZAWA generates a new folder, you can delete version folders you are not using!

+You MUST restart your game for any config changes to occur properly.

 WorldGeneration.cfg
   - Use this file to disable world generation of any plants added by ZAWA.